Noor-Ismot/Python-daily-log/README.md

 - The pass statement can be used in functions to create empty function bodies.
 - *args allows passing a variable number of positional arguments to functions.
 - **kwargs allows passing a variable number of keyword arguments to functions.

+# LEARN PYTHON : DAY 6 - Tuple
+- Tuples are ordered, unchangeable, and allow duplicate values.
+- Tuples are defined with round brackets ().
+- Access tuple items using indexing and slicing.
+- Tuples are immutable; to update, convert to a list, modify, and convert back.
+- Unpack tuples into variables, using * for excess items.
+- Loop through tuples using for loops.
+- Join tuples using the + operator and multiply using *.
+- Tuple methods: count() and index().